pyenchant/pyenchant/tools/pyenchant-bdist-osx-sources/README.txt

   * libiconv

 These must be installed onto the build host using e.g. homebrew, and will be copied into place as required.
+You might like to do something like:

+   brew install glib --universal

+In order to install them.

 In strict complince with the LGPL, I will provide copies of the source for these dependencies on request.
 But I'm pretty sure everyone these days knows